Swastik232003/load_balancer_reverse_poxy/README.md

-# NGINX Load Balancer for 4 Backend Machines
+# NGINX Load Balancer for 4 Backend Machines with manual commands of Docker

 This project sets up an NGINX load balancer that distributes traffic across 4 backend servers.